SaadNasirKhan/QA/README.md

-Every assignment will be uploaded on this folder
+# Every assignment regarding SQA will be uploaded on this folder